aws-amplify/docs/js/api.md

 - `OPENID_CONNECT`
 - `AMAZON_COGNITO_USER_POOLS`

-This is an example of using a `AWS_IAM` as an authorization mode:
+This is an example of using `AWS_IAM` as an authorization mode:

 ```javascript
 // Creating a post is restricted to IAM